nf-core/eager/docs/usage.md

 nextflow clean -f
 ```

-This will make your system administrator very happy, so be sure to do this!
+This will make your system administrator very happy as you will _halve_ the harddrive footprint of the run, so be sure to do this!